Confused about website design and development?

 Q. Is a custom theme the same as a bespoke theme?

 No, it isn’t.
-The key difference between the two is one can be changed by you, but the other is made for you AND can be changed by you.
-For more information on bespoke WordPress theme design and build – Click here.
+The key difference between the two is one can be changed by you (custom), but the other is made for you AND can be changed by you (bespoke).

 Q. How long does it take to rank in Google with a new website?